fungaren/Actinidia/README.md

 ## Build instructions

 This program support both Windows and Linux.
+Only support x64 systems.

 ### Windows

-Visual Studio 2017 or newer is required.
+Visual Studio 2019 is required.

 ### Linux